 Promptly report violent incidents or potential for violence to your manager, supervisor or Incident Response

-Participate in continuing education program that covers techniques to recognize escalating agitation, assaultive
+Participate in a continuing education program that covers techniques to recognize escalating agitation, assaultive

 Source: George Demers, M.S., Revised 1/01